ppone/docs/accounting/netsuite.md

    [![Connect NetSuite](../img/connect-netsuite.png)](../img/connect-netsuite.png)

-3. Enter in the NetSuite account ID, consumer secret, consumer key, token, and token secret for the Invoiced integration created earlier.
+3. Enter in the NetSuite account ID, token, and token secret for the Invoiced integration created earlier.

 4. Click **Save**.
 NetSuite is now connected!
 Next you will want to configure the integration before using it.